fthvgb1/goldendict-browser-helper/readme_en.md

 ![dict](example/dict.webp)

-It's should running the server program for invoking other application or tapping any hotkeys
+It should run the server program for invoking other application or tapping any hotkeys

-Hint: If can’t find word due to verb conjugation or noun plurality, try to right click mouse.
+Hint: If you can’t find word due to verb conjugation or noun plurality, try to right-click mouse.

 #### TTS

-The script can call browser speech synthesis voice Api; you should download the voice pack in all settings ->time & language ->speech add voice with windows system.
+The script can call browser speech synthesis voice Api; you should download the voice pack in all settings ->time & language ->speech add voice with Windows system.
 MacOS also can add speech voice, but I not really know how to add in Linux.

 #### OCR

 First install umi-ocr, then add screenshot OCR and tick copy result.
-It can be translated when setting the translate api in goldendict-ng.
+It can be translated when setting the translation api in goldendict-ng.

 It's need run server program and set the screenshot hotkey to `win+alt+c` in umi-ocr.